Lil-Strudel/.dotfiles/.github/README.md

 I used Arch for 2-3 years and I love it!
 Maybe a little too much.
 I feel I've gotten too confortable with Arch and Awesome.
 Thats why I am making a push to try out Debian and Sway instead.
 I think I might appreciate the stability of Debian (especially for my work laptop).

+SYKE!!!
+Switching back to arch on my Desktop.
+Its a bit to rough trying to work with Debian

 Additionally I almost always dual boot with Windows 10.
 I gamed on Arch and it worked near perfectly.
 The problem I had is Valorant only runs on Windows, and you can't have 240hz over DisplayPort with Linuxes scuffed Nvidia support.

 ### Installing operating systems